 Can you drink too much yellow dock tea

 Yellow dock is moderately high in oxalates.
 Yellow dock can be used in small amounts for short periods of time or intermittently.
-Some sources warn it should not be consumed long term.
+Sources warn it should not be consumed long term.
 Yellow dock should be avoided or used with caution when a history of kidney stones is present.

 One of the best approaches to high oxalate foods and many herbs is to rotate them.
 Provide variety for the body to prevent excess.